|

 ContentTransferEncoding As String (Read/Write)

-Expires As Date (Read-Only)
+Expires As Date (Read-only)

-Returns 0 (displayed as "12:00 AM") if the expiration value in the
+Returns the expiration date of the component's premium features.
+Returns 9/9/9999 if a valid registration key is installed.
+Returns 0 (displayed as "12:00 AM") if the expiration value in the registry is corrupt or missing.

 From As String (Read/Write)